buddhike/buddhike.github.io/content/posts/golang-channels.md

 ## Reading from closed channels
 An attempt to write to a closed channel results in a panic.
 Reading from a closed channel on the other hand has a more forgiving behavior.
-However, this could sometimes cause an adverse effect on a goroutine's behavior.
+However, this could sometimes create an adverse effect on goroutine's behavior.
 For example, consider the following event loop implementation.
 Once the channel referenced by ```c``` is closed, calls to read from channel will return the default value for the channel's type